v1

 Use GitOps to manage an individual release flow

-Enable GitOps and select the repository and branch that contains, or will contain, the release flow.
+Enable GitOps in the release flow settings and select the repository and branch that contains, or will contain, the release flow.
 Enter the path to the release flow file relative to the repository root.
 For example /release-development.json will look for a file called release-development.json in the repository root, while /release/development.json will look for a file called development.json in the directory release.

-If a release flow file already exists at the path, it will be loaded into the editor.
+If a release flow file already exists at the path it will be loaded into the editor (this will overwrite any existing release flow saved in Northflank).
 If no file exists, one will be created with the specification defined in the editor.

 It is not necessary, but it is recommended, to save the release flow with the format json so it can be recognised by IDEs and text editors.